emarsden/pg-el/doc/src/API.md

 support for HSTORE datatypes.

+    (pg-vector-setup con)

+Prepare for the use of VECTOR datatypes from the pgvector extension over database connection `CON`.
+This function must be called before using the pgvector extension.
+It loads the extension if necessary, and sets up the parsing support for vector datatypes.

     (pg-lo-create con . args) -> oid

 Create a new large object (BLOB, or binary large object in other DBMSes parlance) in the database to